-Is Yin Yoga Right For You?
+Is Yin The Right Type Of Yoga For You?

 But seriously, Yin yoga is great for most people.
 It is relaxing and energising and it perfectly compliments other forms of yoga.
 Plus, it’s great for beginners.
 The one thing to note is that Yin yoga is mostly a secondary form of yoga, a Yin practice to compliment Yang practices.

 - Very relaxing

 - The best secondary yoga form (combine it with any other form of yoga)

 Which type of yoga is right for you?

 In this guide to Yin yoga we have looked at 13 different types of yoga.
 And we have seen how anyone can start doing yoga.